adiled/clwnd/HUMAN2HUMAN.md

 brokering of tool calls delegated to `clwnd`, where they can't be done purely in opencode or claude code cli

-session / state management deleted to opencode core / server
+session / state management delegated to opencode core / server

 all interactive tooling delegated to opencode's clients (not limited to TUI)